bentasker/Home-TV-Station/README.md

 ### HTTP API

-The system exposes an extremely simple HTTP API:
+The system exposes an extremely simple HTTP API on port 8080.

 #### `/api/next`